Analysis Guides/

 General analysis workflow

-Raw single cell RNA sequencing data should be normalized to remove technical variations.
+After raw data processing, scRNAseq downstream analysis often start with quality filtering and cell type annotation.
 If multiple samples are being analyzed, these samples can be integrated after batch correction, if required (as described in our Batch Effect Correction Analysis Guide).
 Cell clustering can be performed in the integrated data.
 Then each cluster will be assigned a cell type based on the expression levels of putative marker genes.
 Alternatively, automated cell type annotation methods may be used to annotate each cell type (Web Resources for Cell Type Annotation).
 Once cell type annotations are available, cell-type specific DGE can be analyzed across conditions.
 Note that the raw counts should be used for DGE analysis, and not the normalized or batch corrected data, unless specifically noted in the tutorial for a tool.

 Mixed-effects model: A classic approach to handling correlated data is via the use of mixed-effects models that use random effects to account for the correlation between observations.
 The condition/group of interest is modeled as a fixed effect and a sample-specific random intercept models the correlation between cells from the same sample (and cell type).